hyodae-seo/hyodaeseo.com/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-  - name: University of Hawaiʻi at Mānoa
+  - name: University of Hawaii at Manoa
     url: 'https://manoa.hawaii.edu/'

 # Short bio (displayed in user profile at end of posts)